-- Multiple cases were identified in which a company with strategic shareholdings pressured another company holding those shares not to sell them, mainly to ensure stable shareholders for the issuing company, by suggesting that transactions between them might be reduced. - Supplementary Principle 1.4.1 of the Corporate Governance Code states that companies should not obstruct the sale of strategic shareholdings.
-If a company exerts pressure on its holding company, both at the operational and executive levels under the management' instructions, not to sell its shares, while their corporate governance report claims adherence to the supplementary principle of the Code, it undermines the intent of the Code and presents a significant governance issue.
+- Multiple cases were identified in which a company with strategic shareholdings pressured another company holding those shares not to sell them, mainly to ensure stable shareholders for the issuing company, by suggesting that transactions between them might be reduced. - Supplementary Principle 1.4.1 of the Corporate Governance Code states that companies should not hinder the sale of strategic shareholdings.
+If a company exerts pressure on its holding company, both at the operational and executive levels under the management' instructions, not to sell its shares, while their corporate governance report claims adherence to the supplementary Principle of the Code, it undermines the intent of the Code and presents a significant governance issue.

-- What are the experts' views on the FSA continuing to analyse and publish practical issues and good practices for disclosure regarding strategic shareholdings (including re-categorisation of the purpose of holding)? - Given the instances where some companies expert pressure to prevent the sale of strategic shareholdings, do the experts agree that it is necessary to consider effective measures to ensure that practices align with the Code, taking into account the findings from the aforementioned review of the ASR.
+- The FSA will continue to analyse and publish practical issues and good practices for disclosure regarding strategic shareholdings (including re-categorisation of the purpose of holding). - Given the instances where some companies expert pressure to prevent the sale of strategic shareholdings, it is necessary to consider effective measures to ensure that practices align with the Code, taking into account the findings from the aforementioned review of the ASR.